 - Under Volume Type, click Striped Volume, and then click Next.

-right pane under Selected, the disk that you right-clicked in step 1 is
+In the right pane under Selected, the disk that you right-clicked in step 1 is displayed.

 - In the left pane under All Available Dynamic Disks, click the disk, and then click Add.

 All disks that are displayed in the right pane are labeled Selected.
 View the bottom of the Select Disk dialog box under the Size label.
 The For All Selected Disks box displays the maximum size of the striped volume that you can make.

 NOTE: The volume on each disk is the same size in the completed striped volume.
 For example, if you have 100 MB on the first disk, you have 100 MB on the second disk.
 Therefore, the total size of your combined volumes is double that of the smaller of the volumes on the two disks.

 You can reduce the size of the volume by modifying the value in the Disk Size box.
 Keep in mind that on a system that has two disks, the total striped volume size is double the size that you enter.
 The Total Volume Size box under the right pane displays the actual size of the striped volume.